RePod/NTRStack/README.md

  - `convert` must be in your path and accessible from Command Line.
 The installer does this by default.

 ####Everything else
+- ImageMagick
+ - `convert` must be in your path and accessible from terminal.
 - There's [ntr_stack.sh](https://raw.githubusercontent.com/RePod/NTRStack/master/ntr_stack.sh)
+ - If you have to use this you probably don't need instructions.

 How to:
 ----